CUFCTL/mlbd/skills/git.md

-## Git Basics
+## Git

+Git is a _version control system_, or an application which allows you to keep track of changes you make to a project over time.
+That way, you can always see what code is finished versus what code you're experimenting with, and if you make a mistake at some point you can go back to a previous version.
+Github is a site that hosts Git repositories; there are other sites that do the same thing, like GitLab and Bitbucket.
+Almost every piece of software that we use in the lab is managed as a Git repo, and almost all of them are hosted on Github or a similar site.

-Git is a _very_ powerful version control system with a lot of features, so this guide will just give you the main commands to know for everyday use.
-You should try to learn about Git a little at a time as you go, but in the meantime, if you follow this guide you shouldn't have any trouble.
+Git is a _very_ powerful application with a lot of features, so this guide will just give you the main commands to know for everyday use.
+You should try to learn about Git a little at a time as you go, but in the meantime, this guide should provide everything you need.
 More exhaustive help can be found at https://help.github.com.

 ### Setup